danielnelson37/problem-set-2_1/fellow-submissions/carmen-salas.md

 ## Types, Values, and Operators

 1. What is _unary operator_?
 Give an example of one.
-	A unary operator is a single argument that performs an operation.
+	A unary operator is an operator that takes a single operand.
 An example of this would be the 'typeof' operator which takes in an operand and returns the value.

 2. What is a _binary operator_?
 Give an example of one.
 	A binary operator takes in two operands to perform an operation.